 People have told me that there's a movement afoot to retrofit the expansion “Programmable Video Recorder”.
 But then, nearly all VCRs are programmable, and that would just add to the confusion.
 What's wrong with “CVR” (“Computer Video Recorder”)?
 The name “DVR” (“Digital Video Recorder”) also suggests itself, but nowadays just about all video recorders are digital.

-Samsung is a well-known Korean electronics manufacturer.
+Samsung is a Korean electronics manufacturer, one of the largest in the world.
 For some reason, though, they spell their name Sλmsung on most of their equipment.
 This could be Korean ignorance, but I don't think they're that ignorant.
 They've deliberately chosen to write their emblem SΛMSUNG instead of SAMSUNG, although they must know that Λ is from a different alphabet and represents the Roman letter L. Writing SΛMSUNG or Sλmsung is too much difficulty for me; I'll just transliterate the λ and write “Slmsung”.
 As least it's not as bad as the Korean car maker “KIL”.

 The multimedia industry has a terminology problem: in days gone by, music was stored on analogue or digital disks, and the subdivisions of the music, whether pieces, songs or movements, were called “tracks”.
 If you read a digital track and store it in a file, it's clearly not a track any more, and the industry has decided on the word “song”.